3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: Saint-Michel Notre-Dame→ Champ de Mars Eiffel Tower via RER C line towards Versailles Château Rive Gauche (10 min, 4 stops, €4)

-For your last night in Paris, it wouldn’t be right if you left before seeing the city’s most iconic landmark sparkle, so head to the Eiffel Tower Gardens after dinner.
+For your last night in this Paris three day itinerary, it wouldn’t be right if you left before seeing the city’s most iconic landmark sparkle, so head to the Eiffel Tower Gardens after dinner.
 It’s important to make this distinction, because you’ll have to wait in line and go through a security checkpoint to enter the designated Eiffel Tower area.
 There you can climb or take an elevator to the second floor or summit, depending on how high you want to venture.
 Either way, you’re just here to admire this architectural marvel from the ground, so you can avoid the hassle by entering the open-access public park through any green space in front of the tower.

 -